My Journey

 Since I was injured over the summer I ended up traveling to Spain after the football season had already started which made it difficult at first to find a team to play for.
 After trialing for a few teams I eventually was able to join a Regional Preferente (5th tier of Spanish football) team called Vilamarxant CF. Playing in Spain was a great experience and presented me with a new set of challenges but once again it did not feel like the best fit for me.

 While I was in Spain I started thinking about going back home to play college soccer.
 I felt that college soccer was the perfect way for me to keep playing soccer at a high level, be closer to home, get a college education, and provide me with opportunities to push onto the next level.
-After 4 months of living in Spain, I chose to leave and go back home to New York where I committed to the University At Albany and where I currently play.
-So far committing to the University At Albany has been a great decision for me while I continue to work towards my goal of signing a professional contract in America.
+After 4 months of living in Spain, I chose to leave and go back home to New York, where I committed to the University at Albany and it was one of the best decisions I could have made for my soccer career.
+During my time there, I was able to improve and grow a lot as a player, which helped prepare me for the opportunity to transfer and challenge myself at a new univeristy for my last year of college soccer.